- Get started with Windows Phone

 To use Driving Mode

 To start Driving Mode, connect any Bluetooth device you've set up for this feature.
-If the screen is off, you don't need to do anything—your phone will buzz and a voice prompt from the Bluetooth device will tell you that Driving Mode is on.
+If the screen is off, you don't need to do anything—your phone will automatically turn on Driving Mode.

-If your screen is on, tap Yes when the Start Driving Mode? screen appears.
-Tap No if Driving Mode started, but you didn’t want it to.
+If your screen is on, when the Start Driving Mode? screen appears, tap Yes.
+If you don't want Driving Mode on, tap No .

-- You can add more Bluetooth devices to Driving Mode, remove devices you’ve set up, or change your autoreply settings at any time by going to Settings > Driving Mode.
+- You can add more Bluetooth devices to Driving Mode, remove devices you’ve set up, or change your autoreply settings at any time by going to Settings > Driving Mode > Add devices.

 - Some emergency calls and messages may not come through when Driving Mode is turned on.